-- Routine or ongoing operating and/or planning costs or activities that are not incremental to the project. - Development or amendment of plans or maps primarily intended for emergency response. - Development of databases. - Purchase of software, software licences, service subscriptions, or membership fees. - Development of FireSmart plans (with the exception of CWRPs, amendments to existing CWRPs and FireSmart Neighbourhood Plans). - Development or update of feasibility studies (including water tank location analysis). - Purchase, construction, siting or maintenance of Fire Danger rating signs. - Purchase of non-FireSmart BC branded items for community events and/or recruitment/retention of volunteers. - Purchase of emergency supplies (e.g., first aid kits, evacuation supplies) for community members or households. - Wildfire threat assessments and fuel treatment unit identification on private land (outside of GIS and/or FireSmart assessments, with the land owners' written consent) or outside of the Eligible WUI.
-Private Managed Forest Land (PMFL) wildfire threat assessments may be eligible if located within the Eligible WUI and the PMFL owner has consented in writing. - For FireSmart crew activities only: - Purchase of machinery and/or livestock for grazing. - Work undertaken by the Ministry, including prescribed fire staff support. - Any third-party requirements to address hazard abatement under the Wildfire Act. - Hazard abatement activities related to existing or decommissioned saw mills (e.g., removal of slabs and/or sawdust).
+- Routine or ongoing operating and/or planning costs or activities that are not incremental to the project. - Development or amendment of plans or maps primarily intended for emergency response. - Development of databases. - Purchase of software, software licences, service subscriptions, or membership fees. - Development of FireSmart plans (with the exception of CWRPs, amendments to existing CWRPs and FireSmart Neighbourhood Plans). - Development or update of feasibility studies (including water tank location analysis). - Purchase, construction, siting or maintenance of Fire Danger rating signs. - Purchase of non-FireSmart BC branded items for community events and/or recruitment/retention of volunteers. - Purchase of emergency supplies (e.g., first aid kits, evacuation supplies) for community members or households. - Wildfire threat assessments and fuel treatment unit identification on private land.
+Private Managed Forest Land (PMFL) wildfire threat assessments may be eligible if located within the Eligible WUI and the PMFL owner has consented in writing. - Updated July 2025 Generally speaking, wildfire threat assessments and fuel treatment unit identification outside of the Eligible WUI. - For FireSmart crew activities only: - Purchase of machinery and/or livestock for grazing. - Work undertaken by the Ministry, including prescribed fire staff support.

+- Any third-party requirements to address hazard abatement under the Wildfire Act. - Hazard abatement activities related to existing or decommissioned saw mills (e.g., removal of slabs and/or sawdust).